 🛡️ CyberGhost Privacy Guard

 CyberGhost recently added Privacy Guard, and during our tests, it was immaculate.
-So what does it do?
 It’s exclusive to Windows users and essentially blocks your operating system’s intrusive functionalities.
 It has a few presets, but you can further customize them and improve your privacy dramatically.

 For instance, during our CyberGhost VPN review, we used Privacy Guard to block updates for Microsoft Store apps; they’re often buggy.
 Then, we disabled access to our camera and mic to prevent Microsoft from spying.
-In addition, we found that we could also block typing habit data collection, which was impressive.
+We also found that we could block typing habit data collection on Windows.

 It’s a shame that Privacy Guard doesn’t work on more operating systems.
 However, as tech experts, we understand that you can’t customize and block system functions on just about every platform.
-For instance, on iOS, that would be incredibly difficult, and on Android, you’d have to root your device.
+On iOS or Android, you’d have to perform a Jailbreak or root your device, which isn’t ideal.

 🖥️ RAM-Only Servers

-The provider has a huge number of servers, and all are RAM-based.
-It’s a relief knowing that RAM servers can’t store data for too long.
+The VPN has a huge number of servers, and all are RAM-based.
+RAM servers can’t store data for too long.
 They’ll eventually be restarted and lose their data because RAM works like that.
 It’s a volatile memory that keeps data as long as it has power.
 RAM servers are typical for all top-tier VPNs.

 They’re a guarantee that no hacker or government body can seize the server and steal your sensitive information.
 CyberGhost can just press Restart, and all information evaporates in a second, as if it was never there.